cbrewster/cbrewster.github.io/content/posts/2020-05-21-building-brewblog.md

 ### Blog Theme

 Brewblog does not have a concept of a theme, it just renders templates from the templates directory.
-I wanted to create my own theme because most of the pre-made themes for other static site generators are either overused or don't look good.
+Since I only plan to use this myself, it didn't seem worth trying to build in swappable theme setup.
+This may be an area to extend in the future, but a templates directory works for now.

+I built the theme for this site by hand.
+I aimed to create a simple layout with a nice dark color scheme.
 For this site, in particular, I made a very simple theme using [TailwindCSS](https://tailwindcss.com/).
 Tailwind provides a plethora of CSS utility classes which allow you to design websites without needing to touch much CSS.
 It also comes with a great default color palette, which I use here.

 Since Tailwind uses utility classes, markdown output will be unstyled by default.
 To make markdown rendered pages look nice, I wrote some custom